canaxess/azure-immersive-reader/ReadMe.md

 ## Development Environment

+1. run `npm i` to install all dependencies
 1. Run `yarn run start` (or `nodemon start` if you want to view changes you make after doing a browser refresh)
 1. Open a web browser and navigate to [http://localhost:3000](http://localhost:3000) to view the sample